What is Massage Therapy?

 There are tremendous benefits to be achieved through regular massage therapy treatments from a Registered Massage Therapist.
 Whether your need is to have a moment of relaxation, reduce muscle tension or attain relief from chronic pain, a therapeutic massage can enhance your overall sense of emotional and physical well-being as well as your quality of life.

 Massage therapy benefits people of all ages.
 While it benefits the injured, the ill and the stressed, the strength of massage therapy in preventing illness and conditions before they develop cannot be overlooked.
-Massage therapy can be used in the treatment of both acute and chronic stages of conditions.
+Our physiotherapist in Ottawa uses massage therapy in the treatment of both acute and chronic stages of conditions.

 What happens on the first visit?